OmkarRPrabhu007/Audio-Deepfake-Detection/README.md

 | **AASIST: Audio Anti-Spoofing using Integrated Spectro-Temporal Graph Attention Networks** | Graph Attention Network capturing both spectral and temporal information from speech spectrograms. | ASVspoof 2019 LA : 0.83% | ASVspoof 2019 LA : 0.028% | High accuracy across multiple datasets.
 Captures intricate spoofing cues.
 Robust to noise and reverberation. | Heavier model.
 Needs optimization (e.g., pruning, quantization) for real-time deployment. |

 ---

+## Implementation and Documentation

+To implement the system, please refer to the `audio_deepfake.ipynb` notebook.
+Run the notebook and adjust the batch size and number of epochs based on the available memory and time constraints.
+This project uses the **ASVspoof2019 LA** dataset, which can be downloaded from the following link: [https://datashare.ed.ac.uk/handle/10283/3336](https://datashare.ed.ac.uk/handle/10283/3336).
+For detailed documentation, consult the attached file titled **Documentation_AASIST.pdf**.